8 Ways You Can Extend The Life Cycle Of Your Clothes

 2. Cleanse clothes when necessary

 Even cleaning your clothes with gentle products can strip them of their natural oils and softness, as well as damaging the colour of the fabric.
 Why not skip the weekly wash and use refreshing products instead when you can?
-Our Mr Blacks garment care range are perfect for refreshing garments without damaging them.
+Our Tangent’s garment care range is perfect for refreshing garments without damaging them.

 3. Try washing clothing in cold water